Applications for entry in Spring 2024 are now open.

 High school transcript must show graduation date.

-All transfer applicants are required to submit test scores regardless of the number of credit hours completed.
+Transfer students may apply with or without test scores, regardless of the number of credit hours completed.

 - Trinity will use your highest sub-test scores from different testing dates to generate your highest composite score.